MistaVikz/GHG-Pro/README.md

 Once the new workbook is created, it is ready to be analyzed by the GHG Evaluation Program.

 ### Data and Inputs

-This project either requires a single excel input file, GHG_Data.xlsx, located in the data directory, or 3 csv/tsv files (ex: GHG_Data.csv, Default_Rates.csv, Recovery_Potential.csv).
+This project either requires a single excel input file, GHG_Data.xlsx, located in the data directory, or 4 csv/tsv files (ex: GHG_Data.csv, Default_Rates.csv, Recovery_Potential.csv, Model_Config.csv).
 The file(s) need to have the following organization:

 #### Project Data
 This sheet should contain the following columns:

 - project_id: Unique identifier for each project
 - project_name: Name of each project
 - contract_duration: Contract duration for each project